Zhengqbbb/cz-git/docs/index.md

       text: CLI
       link: /cli/

+openAIFeature:
+  title: OpenAI Support
+  details: Let the AI generate your git commit message.
+To be a lazy man.
+  link: /recipes/openai
+  linkText: See Usage →
 czFeatures:
-  - title: Friendly First
-    details: Friendly command line tool, Supports search and selection on the command line, reducing spelling errors.To be a lazy man.
   - title: Highly Customizable
     details: Enjoy the customization process to make the tool more in line with your or team habits.
   - title: Engineering Support